RafaelArutjunjan/Master-Thesis/README.md

 ## Numerical Implementation
-An implementation of the methods which were developed and discussed in my thesis have been published as the [InformationGeometry.jl](https://github.com/RafaelArutjunjan/InformationGeometry.jl) package for the [Julia](https://github.com/JuliaLang/julia) programming language.
-A detailed guide explaining its use can be found in the associated [documentation](https://RafaelArutjunjan.github.io/InformationGeometry.jl/dev).
+An implementation of the methods which were developed and discussed in my thesis have been published as the [**InformationGeometry.jl**](https://github.com/RafaelArutjunjan/InformationGeometry.jl) package for the [Julia programming language](https://github.com/JuliaLang/julia).
+A detailed guide explaining its use can be found in the associated [**documentation**](https://RafaelArutjunjan.github.io/InformationGeometry.jl/dev).

 Contact